kaikalii/sonny/docs_src/basics/generating_a_tone.md

 The `->` operator denotes that we are passing the A4 to the sine generator so that it knows what frequency to use.

-We are almost done.
-All that is left to do is tell Sonny that we want it to play the tone.
+Now, we have to tell Sonny that we want it to play the tone.
 We do that by add another `->` and the word `out`.

 ```
 std gen